- About NFL Game Pass

 The question that everyone keeps asking me is how much can premium VPNs and free ones really differ?
 Well, quite a lot actually.
 In fact, they have very little in common.

 Free VPNs have almost nothing of the above features, especially when it comes to security and privacy.
-The encryption they use is often weak and easy-to-break, which endangers any sensitive data you have on your device.
+The encryption they use is often weak and easy to break, which endangers any sensitive data you have on your device.
 Furthermore, many of them contain malware and viruses that can infiltrate your tools and steal your information.

 And have you ever heard of a VPN that invades your privacy?
 Because that’s exactly what free ones do.
 They log data like browsing history, IP addresses, as well as internet activity and connection.
 Then, they sell it to third parties.
 That’s how they pay their bills and stay in business.

-Yes, free VPNs will end up costing you a lot in terms of privacy, security, not to mention frustration.
+Yes, free VPNs will end up costing you a lot in terms of privacy, and security, not to mention frustration.
 That’s because they can’t access streaming giants like Netflix, HBO Now, and BBC iPlayer due to the VPN ban they apply.
 However, top providers are not blacklisted.

 Therefore, put your mind at ease and stick to paid services.